MicrosoftDocs/azure-dev-docs/articles/javascript/includes/javascript-mongodb.md

     })
     ```

-1. Replace the following in the script with your Redis resource information:
+1. Replace the following in the script with your resource information:

     * YOUR_RESOURCE_PRIMARY_CONNECTION_STRING